argoroots/lhv-test/README.md

 ```

-Grunt can also track file changes, automatically rebuld index.html and serve this site in [localhost:4000]().
+Grunt can also track file changes, automatically rebuild index.html and serve this site in [localhost:4000]().
 All for dead easy development.
 Just use the following shell command:
 ```
 grunt